Vedant354/FileIntegrityTracker/README.md

 📁 Select any file from your system

-🔐 Generate SHA-256 and SHA-1 hash values
+🔐 Generate SHA-256 and SHA-1 hash values (Note: SHA-1 is included for learning/demo purposes.
+SHA-256 is recommended for secure use.)

 📋 Copy hashes to clipboard